karthik2304/Pricingcycleengine/README.md

 input as command line parameters or as a json text file, whatever is convenient to specify in.
 The inputs to the module will be the list of constituent parts, date of pricing and it will output the price of the entire cycle and also price for each high level component - frame, wheels etc.
-Modular code and well thought out class/object model is expected as well as Junit tests for main classes.
+Modular code and well thought out class/object model is expected as well as Go tests for main classes.

-Written in golang
-json upload and gin gonic framework used multiple options